 - In order to help increase circulation and prevent the risk of shock correlated with hyperthermia, gently massage the dog's legs.

 - Allow the dog to drink as much water as they desire.
-Additionally, adding a small amount of table salt to the water bowl will help to rehydrate the body.
 At this point, the dog has likely lost a crucial amount of minerals due to the dehydration.

 Note: It is imperative that you do not administer any aspirin or other medications.
 While many people may think that this will help lower the dog’s temperature, it won't.
 In fact, it will likely lead to further complications.

 During this process, dog owners should be checking the dog for signs of shock.
 Take the dog's temperature every five minutes and monitor it closely.
-Continue with the steps above until the dog's temperature drops below 103˚F.
+Continue with the steps above until the dog's temperature drops to around 103˚F. We also don’t want to drop the temperature too low, too fast.
+It is important to cool the pet but it is also just as important to get your pet to the veterinarian as soon as possible.

 After Stabilizing Fido